Christopher-Schulze/Supscriptchain/docs/architecture.md

 The contract follows the checks-effects-interactions pattern.
 State updates now occur **before** external token transfers to minimize reentrancy risk.
 Each token transfer additionally checks the spender's allowance to prevent unintended transfers.

 `MaliciousToken`'s `setReentrancy` helper validates that the target address is non-zero.
 Price feed data is verified for staleness and positive values, mitigating oracle manipulation.
+`processPayment` additionally checks that the subscriber address passed in matches the stored subscription to stop merchants from charging arbitrary users even if they have approved allowances.